 This means the sale, manufacture or use of plastic bags could land you in trouble with the law in countries such as Kenya, Rwanda, Bangladesh, Denmark, UK and Italy among others.

-- Bioplastics are made of renewable materials reducing the human over-reliance on depleting fossils.
+- Renewable materials reducing the human over-reliance on depleting fossils.

 - Using bioplastic material is cheaper for you as it is easy to recycle them.